 Take a pilgrimage to the Home of Golf on your next overseas golf vacation.
-Follow in the footsteps of Open Winners such as Tiger Woods, Nick Faldo and Jack Nicklaus and test your game out in St Andrews.
-With seven courses in this special town, including the world-famous Old Course, highly acclaimed New Course and picturesque Castle Course, it's time to make a dent in your bucket list!
+Follow in the footsteps of Open Championship winners such as Jack Nicklaus, Tom Watson and Tiger Woods, and test your game out in St Andrews.
+With seven courses in the town, including the world-famous Old Course, as well as the highly acclaimed New Course and picturesque Castle Course, it's time to make a dent in your bucket list!

-Away from the Auld Grey Toon, you'll find an abundance of incredible golf across Scotland, with Turnberry and Royal Toon in the West, Castle Stuart, Royal Dornoch and Nairn in the Highlands.
+Away from the Auld Grey Toon, you'll find an abundance of incredible golf throughout the country, from Turnberry and Royal Troon in the West, up to Castle Stuart, Royal Dornoch and Nairn in the Highlands.
 And let’s not forget about Scotland’s Golf Coast in East Lothian, just 45 minutes from Edinburgh, with the likes of Gullane, Muirfield and plenty more.

 Whether it’s the beautiful Highlands, the rugged West Coast, the ancient Kingdom of Fife which is centered around St Andrews, Aberdeen or East Lothian, its the deep golfing history along with such spectacular and varied scenery that makes Scotland an incredible golf destination.

 International access is best through either Edinburgh or Glasgow, from where every region is reachable by car.
 Although a relatively small country, and with such an abundance of wonderful golf courses on offer, we recommend not trying to fit too much into your itinerary.
 Stick with one or two regions max and simply come back again and again!